|

 OSA

-Great improvement to the roads.
-Thirty years ago when
+Vol.1 page 335 Great improvement to the roads.
+Thirty

-the statute labour had to be done in person, the roads
+years ago when the statute labour had to be done in

-were bad as the work was done reluctantly.
-Now it has
+person, the roads were bad as the work was done reluctantly.

-been commuted they are much improved.
-The one turnpike
+Now it has been commuted they are much improved.
+The

-in the parish is beginning to be accepted as its advantages
+one turnpike in the parish is beginning to be accepted

-is made to a battle between Wallace and Edward I at
+Reference is made to a battle between Wallace and Edward

-Biggar and to an engagement at a bridge in Biggar itself
+I at Biggar and to an engagement at a bridge in Biggar

-over which Wallace made an escape.
-The bridge is now
+itself over which Wallace made an escape.
+The bridge

-of armies passing through Biggar are given: before the
+instances of armies passing through Biggar are given:

-battle of Roslin in 1302; when Edward II was advancing
+before the battle of Roslin in 1302; when Edward II

 times in 1651; and during the rising of 1715.